“Things don't happen TO you, they happen FOR you.”

 A third and successful IVF!

-I took a leap of faith and started this blog before I got pregnant.
+I took a leap of faith and started this blog before I got pregnant because I was horrified that very few people talk about this.
 I came around to the idea that the stats didn't define who I am and were just part of this path.
-In fact, according to the CDC, it turned out that I was just one of 7.5 million women trying to crack the infertility code.
+In fact, according to the CDC, it turned out that I was just one of 7.3 million women who sought fertility services.
+(Source: Key Statistics from the National Survey of Family Growth data from 2011-2015.)

 At times I have felt defeated, helpless, frustrated, shamed, guilty, and the list goes on and on...
 The negative emotions were just too exhausting to continue to hold onto.
 I’m not going to lie, it was frustrating as hell at times.
-Looking back, I know that this part was a test which allowed me to hold on by letting go.
+Looking back, I know that this was a test which allowed me to hold on by letting go.

 Those that know me are aware that I suffer from an eternal optimism and type A tendencies.
-As a result, the journey has an incredible lesson that there was no amount of hope and planning that could actually create my desired outcome.
-I learned that although I (still) can't control the future, I could do my part to optimize a successful outcome AND most importantly be happy and at peace with myself.
-As I look back over the last year and a half, I get goose bumps thinking about how my journey has evolved; mostly because it finally dawned on me that I wanted and needed to become a participant rather than a spectator.
+As a result, the journey had an incredible lesson that there was no amount of hope and planning that could actually create my desired outcome.
+I learned that although I couldn’t (and still) can't control the future, I could do my part to optimize a successful outcome AND most importantly be happy and at peace with myself.
+As I look back, I get goose bumps thinking about how my journey has evolved; mostly because it finally dawned on me that I wanted and needed to become a participant rather than a spectator.

 I could (re)write the cliché story… Girl (seemingly) frolics through life and (sort of) forgets to have a baby… Until it’s (almost) too late.

 The truth is, I don't regret any of it.
 The highs, the lows, and the moments in between.
 Without those moments, I know that I would be less equipped to give selflessly and fully to a tiny human.
 And at 38 I found myself still trying...